oodsway/logsum/README.md

 # logsum

+**logsum is an Interactive, Command-Line Interface Pilot's Logbook Summary Tool for Linux-GNU and DarwinBSD (MacOS) Operating Systems.**

-**logsum** is an interactive BASH shell script that parses a pilot's logbook.csv file to determine and display flight experience including overall and recent experience, experience by aircraft type, experience by aircraft identity, and experience by year.
+**logsum** is a BASH shell script that parses a pilot's logbook.csv file to determine and display flight experience including overall and recent experience, experience by aircraft type, experience by aircraft identity, and experience by year.
 Since **logsum** can be configured to examine any desired date range of a pilot's logbook it is possible to